Process Incidents

 Closure information

-Based on the SimpleOne state model, when an incident is resolved, it should be marked as Completed, which denotes the incident closure.
+When an incident is resolved, it should be marked as Completed.
 This causes the Closure information tab to appear on the incident form.
 The agent must provide the following details:

 Closure code